Agencia Nacional de Inteligencia: Organization and duties

 The ANI was established by Law No. 19974 of 2004, establishing roles, rules, and the secrecy with which it operates.
 Its highest authority is the director, responsible for the exclusive trust of the president.

 The agency, according to 2006 regulations, has a staff of approximately 125 people.

 It is the legal continuation of the Directorate of Public Security and Information (DISPI, popularly known as The Office or La Oficina in Spanish) and the Intelligence Directorate of the Defense Staff of National Defense (DID), the Intelligence Directorate of the Armed Forces and the intelligence directorates or Headquarters of the Forces of Order and Public Security, or the Carabineros and the Investigations Police of Chile.

 Its main task is to carry out work on political intelligence, as part of the intelligence system of the State of Chile, and complementing the work of the Military Intelligence Directorate of the Armed Forces of Chile and the police intelligence units of both the Carabineros de Chile and the Investigations Police of Chile.

-Espionage is not part of duties

 According to the Chilean Government, the ANI does not engage in espionage.

+Past directors include Gonzalo Yuseff Quiroz, and Gustavo Villalobos, who was also the last director of Directorate of Public Security and Information (Dirección de Seguridad Pública e Informaciones in Spanish).
+Luis Masferrer Farías resigned as director in 2019, and he was succeeded by Gustavo Jordán Astaburuaga until 2022.
+He was replaced by Luis Marcó Rodríguez.